ldynia/workshop-github-copilot-chat/cli/WORKSHOP.md

 gh copilot suggest "Rename all folders in current directory to lower case"
 @terminal Rename all folders in current directory to lower case

-gh copilot suggest "Install rename in ubuntu"
+gh copilot suggest "Install rename package in ubuntu"
-@terminal Install rename in ubuntu
+@terminal Install rename package in ubuntu

 gh copilot suggest "GET weather in CPH now"
 @terminal GET weather in CPH now